pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

     public ResourceDataModel ResourceData { get; set; }
 }
 ```
-The ResourceDataModel class represents the entity that has triggered a change.
+The ResourceDataModel class represents the entity (i.e. mail, contact, event) that has triggered a change.
 This is a navigation property.

 ```C#
 public class ResourceDataModel